laroche/tastyworks-pnl/README.md

 - Optionally break up report into: dividends, withholding-tax, interest, fees, stocks, other.
 - Filter out tax gains due to currency changes for an extra report.
 If the pnl lists currency gains separate, can they be used up to 600 € for tax-free income?
+  Is the current computation of currency gains accurate at all?
+Seems a bit too high right now.
 - Does not work with futures.
 - Add images on how to download csv-file within Tastyworks into docu.
 - Complete the list of non-stocks.